jsfix-ci/kontent-schema-generator-graphql/README.md

 ### Configuration

-* `projectId` - represents the Kentico Cloud Project Id from which schema will be generated
+* `projectId` - represents the Kentico Kontent Project Id from which schema will be generated
-* `secureAccessKey` - Secure access key required to authenticate requests with enabled secure access in Kentico Cloud project
+* `secureAccessKey` - Secure access key required to authenticate requests with enabled secure access in Kentico Kontent project
 * `outputFile` - specifies output file name (possible with the path), if not specified - output is written to standard output
 * `createModule` - output is defined as a constant and exported as a module (see [Example Output](#example-output))